beurdouche/tls13-spec/draft-ietf-tls-tls13.md

 Upon receiving the server's messages, the client responds with its Authentication messages, namely Certificate and CertificateVerify (if requested), and Finished.

-At this point, the handshake is complete, and the client and server may exchange application-layer data.
-Application data MUST NOT be sent prior to sending the Finished message.
+At this point, the handshake is complete, and the client and server must derive the keying material required by the record layer to exchange application-layer data protected through authenticated encryption.
+Application data MUST NOT be sent prior to sending the Finished message and until the record layer starts using encryption keys.
 Note that while the server may send application data prior to receiving the client's Authentication messages, any data sent at that point is, of course, being sent to an unauthenticated peer.

 ## Incorrect DHE Share